 When calling @connect, scripts can specify one or more patterns (i.e., strings or regular expressions) that specify the output the script expects to receive from the device when it connects.
-These patterns are used by @connect to detect the end of the device output. @connect will assume that device output is complete when either the output matches one of the specified patterns, or no new output has been received from the device for Settings.ReadTimeout seconds.
+These patterns are used by @connect to detect the end of the device output.

+@connect assumes that device output is complete when either the output matches one of the specified patterns, or no new output is received from the device for Settings.ReadTimeout seconds.
 For example,